veebch/bullion/README.md

 # Bullion - Spot prices for metal

 An ePaper Cryptocurrency price ticker that runs as a Python script on a Raspberry Pi connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
-The script periodically (every 5 mins by default) takes data from CoinGecko and prints a summary to the ePaper.
+The script periodically (every 5 mins by default) takes data from [goldapi.io](https://goldapi.io) and prints a summary to the ePaper.

 # Getting started